potamides/pantran.nvim/README.md

 API endpoints for which commercial engines usually require some means of authentication, e.g., through an API key.
 If no such key is configured but free alternative endpoints exist, these are used as fallback options.
-Note, however, that these are usually [severely rate-limited](https://github.com/soimort/translate-shell/issues/370) and in some instances produce [inferior translations](https://github.com/Animenosekai/translate/issues/22).
+Note, however, that these are often [severely rate-limited](https://github.com/soimort/translate-shell/issues/370) and in some instances produce [inferior translations](https://github.com/Animenosekai/translate/issues/22).
 So if you